ansys/pydpf-core/docs/source/examples/06-distributed-post/02-distributed-msup_expansion.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 27-36
+GENERATED FROM PYTHON SOURCE LINES 27-38

 Configure the servers
 ~~~~~~~~~~~~~~~~~~~~~
-Make a list of ip addresses and port numbers on which dpf servers are
+Make a list of IP addresses and port numbers that DPF servers start and
-started.
-Operator instances will be created on each of those servers to
+listen on.
+Operator instances are created on each of these servers so that
-address each a different result file.
+each server can address a different result file.

-In this example, we will post process an analysis distributed in 2 files,
+This example postprocesses an analysis distributed in two files.
-we will consequently require 2 remote processes.
+Consequently, it requires two remote processes.

-To make this example easier, we will start local servers here,
+To make it easier, this example starts local servers.
+However, you can
-but we could get connected to any existing servers on the network.
+connect to any existing servers on your network.

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-41
+GENERATED FROM PYTHON SOURCE LINES 38-52

 .. code-block:: default

+    global_server = dpf.start_local_server(
+        as_global=True, config=dpf.AvailableServerConfigs.InProcessServer
+    )

-    remote_servers = [dpf.start_local_server(as_global=False), dpf.start_local_server(as_global=False)]
+    remote_servers = [
+        dpf.start_local_server(
+            as_global=False, config=dpf.AvailableServerConfigs.GrpcServer),
+        dpf.start_local_server(
+            as_global=False, config=dpf.AvailableServerConfigs.GrpcServer),
+    ]
     ips = [remote_server.ip for remote_server in remote_servers]
     ports = [remote_server.port for remote_server in remote_servers]